MSc Advanced Social Work with Children and FamiliesFind a programme

 |Open to international students||

-This programme is only open to international students who are practising social workers in the UK.
+This programme is open to international students who are practising social workers in the UK

-This is a part-time programme providing continuing professional education for registered social workers who are currently working with children and young people, their families and carers.
+This is a part-time modular programme providing continuing professional education for registered social workers who are currently working with children and young people, their families and carers in the UK.

-The programme is normally accessed by qualified social workers as part of their employment with local authorities or voluntary/independent sector organisations in the South-West.
-However, we also welcome applications from appropriately qualified and experienced practitioners or managers from elsewhere.
+The programme is normally accessed by qualified social workers as part of their employment with local authorities or voluntary/independent sector organisations in the south west of England.
+However, we also welcome applications from appropriately qualified and experienced practitioners/managers working elsewhere in the UK.
 It is managed in partnership with local employers.

 Fees quoted are per annum and subject to annual increase.